-In the event of a death in the employee's immediate family, he/she may use accrued sick leave not to exceed five (5) days if the death is in the State of Nevada, or seven (7) days if the death is outside the State of Nevada for each death.
+In the event of a death in the employee's immediate family, he/she may use accrued sick leave, coded as bereavement leave, not to exceed ten (10) days for attending the funeral and travel to and from, and attending to any family related business matters.
 For this purpose "immediate family" means the employee's spouse, parents (including step), children (including step), brothers, sisters, grandchildren, grandparents, aunts, uncles, nieces, nephews, or corresponding relation by affinity and, if living in the employee's household, includes foster children and foster parents.
+Leave must occur within the first year after the event.

-C. An employee requiring sick leave must, if required, provide the Sheriff with evidence of such need.
-For absences in excess of three (3) days, or in cases where there is reasonable suspicion of abuse, the Sheriff may require the employee to submit substantiating evidence, including, not limited to, a physician's certificate.
-(Revised 7-1-91)
+C. An employee requiring sick or coded bereavement leave must, if required, provide the Sheriff with evidence of such need.
+For sick leave absences in excess of three (3) days, or in cases where there is suspected sick or bereavement leave abuse, the Sheriff may require the employee to submit substantiating evidence, including, not limited to, a physician's certificate, a death announcement, or celebration of life announcement.